 Travel reward credit cards for business travelers

 Using the right credit card allows you to earn cashback or rewards on purchases you’re expensing to the company.
-You can find options that reward you for every travel expense or card that offers perks tied to specific loyalty programs.
+You can find options that reward you for every travel expense or cards that offer perks tied to specific loyalty programs.
 But choosing the best reward credit card for business travelers is more of an art than a science.
 There are lots of cards out there, and the right option for you will depend on how you typically travel.

 Here are a few things to consider: